Twentysix26/Red-Docs/red/red_install_windows.md

 * Click on **start_launcher.bat**.
 Red's launcher will open up: it's an applications made to facilitate many common operations.
 Navigating the menus is simple: pick a number and press enter.

 * First things first: **let's install Red's requirements**.
-Pick the appropriate option from the main menu.
+Pick the appropriate option from the main menu (1 or 2).
-If you're interested in audio you'll need to pick **ffmpeg** as well: make sure to install the 64 bit version (assuming you're on a 64bit system), as the installation is entirely automated.
+Then, if you’re interested in audio, you’ll need to pick **ffmpeg** as well: make sure to install the 64 bit version (assuming you’re on a 64bit system), as the installation is entirely automated.

 ![updatescreen](https://i.imgur.com/pdCB1xh.png)